-- Coraline: Possibly subverted.
-The Other Mother has put her Mother to the grave, "And when I caught her trying to crawl out".
-So the Mother of Other Mother perhaps isn't exactly dead, by for all intents and purposes, she is.
+- Coraline: Implied.
+The Other Mother has put her mother to the grave, "and when [she] caught her trying to crawl out, [she] put her back in".
+So the Other Mother's mother might not exactly be dead, but for all intents and purposes, she is.

 - The Dark Tower: Roland Deschain accidentally shot his mother dead.